Anthrocon/www/content/Registration/registration/index.md

 {{< /details >}}

 {{< details "Can I change my badge name?" >}}
 Yes.
-Log in to your registration at <https://reg.anthrocon.org/>, then select "Update registration".
+Log in to your registration at <https://reg.anthrocon.org/>, then from the Attendance page under Your registration select `…` ❯ `Modify registration`.
 {{< /details >}}

 {{< details "Can I upgrade my membership after I've paid for it?" >}}
 Yes!
-All you need to do is log in to your registration at <https://reg.anthrocon.org/>, then select "Update registration".
+All you need to do is log in to your registration at <https://reg.anthrocon.org/>, then from the Attendance page under Your registration select `…` ❯ `Modify registration`.
 From here, you can upgrade your membership and update your details.
 Remember that quantities are limited, so they may sell out.
 {{< /details >}}

 {{< details "I am unable to stand in long lines.
 What can I do?" >}}